nilseriks/schrodinger/README.md

 # Requirements

-To run the program you will need Pyhton 3.6 or higher as well as numpy, scipy and matplotlib.
+To run the program you will need Python 3.6 or higher as well as numpy, scipy and matplotlib.

 # Contributing
 If you find a bug or just want to add some features: